-- Both are task-oriented as well as being excellent problem solvers who are capable of coming up with creative, out-of-the-box solutions.
+- Both are task-oriented and excellent problem solvers capable of coming up with creative, out-of-the-box solutions.

 - Both are interested in self-improvement and love learning.

-- INTJs and ENTJs both have a very direct communication style.
+- INTJs and ENTJs both have straightforward communication styles.

 - They can be very competitive and are willing to outwork just about anyone.

-- Others may find both personalities to be intimidating, even if they don’t mean to be.
+- Others may find both personalities intimidating, even if they don’t mean to be.

-- Their lives are organized, their homes are orderly and they will usually both stick to some kind of day-to-day routine.
+- Their lives are organized, their homes are orderly, and they usually stick to some day-to-day routine.

-Here are some personality features in INTJs and ENTJs that are different:
+Here are some personality features of INTJs and ENTJs that are different:

-- Socially, INTJs would prefer to not to be the center of attention.
+- Socially, INTJs would prefer not to be the center of attention.

 - ENTJs have no problem being the star of the room.

-- INTJs can be hesitant when it comes to doing something they’ve never done before.
+- INTJs can be hesitant about doing something they’ve never done before.